A Glimpse of Old Freeville, New York

 It is not certain how the village got its name.
 Mr. Genung, in his “Historical Sketch..,” wrote that

 “[at] first it was simply ‘White’s Mill’ and a little later it was spoken of as ‘White’s Corner.’
 One story is that when the community had grown to … several families and was on the regular schedule of the circuit rider, some formal name was thought to be desirable.
 Most of the folks were in favor of letting it go on as ‘White’s Mill’ but Elder White himself vowed that in this new country the place names ought not to perpetuate some man’s name simply because he got there first.
 He observed that they were not beholding to any patron or big land company, that in this settlement every man was a freeholder – and he proposed that they call the place ‘Freeville.’
 Eventually, it was so written down in the circuit rider’s record.
 The tradition is that the foregoing discussion about a name took place in a meeting held at Elder White’s house on the afternoon of August 8, 1810.”

 Freeville is the only incorporated municipality in the U.S. with this name!

-A note to readers: Rachel Dickinson, current Freeville Village Historian, invites inquiries about the history of the village or individual properties.
+A note to readers: Kristen Olson, current Freeville Village Historian, invites inquiries about the history of the village or individual properties.
 You might be surprised by what you find–for instance, that railroad tracks ran close to your back door, that a large store where your house now sits was consumed by a fire that took a neighbor’s house along with it, or that your house was once a meat market or a newspaper office.
-You can leave a message for Rachel at 844-8301 and at email@example.com.
+You can leave a message for Kristen at [email protected] .